walidsharaar/DataAnalystProject/README.md

 #Project Aim

-To build a data analyst portfolio from scratch and how to set up an environment for completing the project.
+To build a data analyst portfolio from scratch and how to set up an environment for completing the project and this project inspired from Analyze with Ali youtube channel.

 # Business Request